cwalla/Barotrauma-Traitor-Bot/README.md

 ## Command Syntax

-* !ping: Check if Barry is online.
+    !ping: Check if Barry is online.
-* !rolltraitor: Randomly select a traitor.
+    !rolltraitor: Randomly select a traitor.
-* !reveal: Reveal who the traitor was.
+		!reveal: Reveal who the traitor was.
-* !settraitor @<userName>: Make a player the traitor.
+		!settraitor @<userName>: Make a player the traitor.
-* !clear: Clears all currently set traitors.\n
+		!clear: Clears all currently set traitors.
 		--------DM Commands:--------
-* !success: Marks the current task as complete for the traitor and provides the next task.
+		!success: Marks the current task as complete for the traitor and provides the next task.
-* !failure | !fail: Marks the current traitor task incomplete and provides the next task.
+		!failure | !fail: Marks the current traitor task incomplete and provides the next task.
-* !surrender: Give in and remove yourself as traitor.
+		!surrender: Give in and remove yourself as traitor.
 Alerts the session text channel

 ## How to install dependencies / Set up dev environment

 * Install Node.js 12.16.3 from https://nodejs.org/en/
   * Allow it to install dependencies, as you will also need npm and the ability to compile certain modules
-	* The full install includes chocolatey, which can be used to install Git later
+	* The full install includes Chocolatey, which can be used to install Git later
 	* This will also add npm to the system path
 	* Open a powershell prompt
 	* Change the execution policy for powershell to allow scripts: